Sergey Malov (linguist): Biography

 In 1931, Malov initiated a transfer to the Oriental Department “to register and inventory books, newspapers and manuscripts in Arabic, Persian and, mainly, in all Turkic languages”.
 The work in the library afforded him an exceptional and uncensored “access to the current literature in Turkic languages”.
-In 1933, after the beginning of the Communist government's campaign to switch the writing of the Turkic peoples to Latinised scripts, Malov left the Oriental Department of the USSR Academy of Sciences.
-In 1939, he was elected a corresponding member of the USSR Academy of Sciences in language and literature.
+In 1933, after the beginning of the Communist government's campaign to switch the writing of the Turkic peoples to Latinised scripts, Malov left the Oriental Department of the Academy of Sciences of the Soviet Union.
+In 1939, he was elected a corresponding member of the Academy of Sciences of the Soviet Union in language and literature.
 During World War II, Malov worked in Alma-Ata as a Professor in the Kazakh University and Kazakh Pedagogical Institute.

-S.E.
-Malov is known as a brilliant expert on live and extinct Turkic languages of the USSR and adjacent countries.
+Malov is known as a brilliant expert on live and extinct Turkic languages of the Soviet Union and adjacent countries.
 He penned around 170 publications on the language, folklore, history and ethnography of the Turkic peoples of the central and western China, Mongolia, Central Asia and Kazakhstan, Siberia and Volga regions.
 He was the first to scientifically describe a number of Turkic languages; discovered, researched, and published many ancient Turkic written monuments; and is credited with the creation of alphabets and orthographic rules for languages of the peoples of the USSR who did not have their own national historical script.

 Malov was one of the few scientists who attracted the Szekler alphabet, among other Eastern Europe runiform alphabets, in his comparative studies.
-Another of his achievements was the conclusion that the Enisei runiform inscriptions included diverse ethnic groups of the Kirgiz Kaganate.
-In his capital 1952 work, The Enisei Script of the Turks: Texts and research, S.E.
-Malov covered texts written in the Enisei runiform script, irrespective of their geographical location (Khakassia, Tuva, Mongolia), and successfully combined a paleographical, historical and sociopolitical approach to classify the alphabets of those monuments.
+Another of his achievements was the conclusion that the Enisei runiform inscriptions included diverse ethnic groups of the Kyrgyz Kaganate.
+In his capital 1952 work, The Enisei Script of the Turks: Texts and research, Malov covered texts written in the Enisei runiform script, irrespective of their geographical location (Khakassia, Tuva, Mongolia), and successfully combined a paleographical, historical and sociopolitical approach to classify the alphabets of those monuments.
 It was the scientific analysis of Malov and J. Nemeth that allowed A.M.
 Scherbak to develop his seminal conclusion that “the Turkic runiform script has arisen in Central Asia as transformation of a preceding alphabet, and from there it spread in two opposite directions: to the east and to the west”.

-S.E.
 Malov had a very active scientific life.
 He participated in the preparation of encyclopedias, dictionaries, and reference guides.
-S.E.
 Malov is revered as an icon of Russian Turkology.
 His works are prized for erudition, detailed knowledge, scientific honesty, and scrupulous research.